petzval/btferret/README.md

       // Android/Windows.. device.
 The remote device may pop up a box
       // asking if the passkey has appeared on the local server screen. classic_server(2,classic_callback,10,KEY_ON | PASSKEY_LOCAL);

+      // No defined endchar - send each packet to the callback routine
+      // Use this for an OBEX server classic_server(2,classic_callback,PACKET_ENDCHAR,KEY_ON | PASSKEY_OFF);

 int classic_callback(int clientnode,unsigned char *data,int datlen)
   {